Is R&B dead? Addressing the question that just won’t quite go away

 On this point, there is also a plethora of emerging artists building this new-age of R&B and Soul music.
 New Zealand native, Jordan Rakei is an electronic Soul artist, whilst fusing an ocean of other sounds into his music.
 Eye To Eye is an example of this mashup, as the song begins with a smoother soulful sound, but switches into a folky/electronica vibe in the latter part.
 In comparison, tracks like Ari Lennox’s Up Late maintain a classic slow jam composition throughout, clearly showcasing that the genre’s roots are not lost.

-Other upcoming R&B artists include Daniel Caesar, Ella Mai andooze neo-soul vibes.
-Contemporary jazz is also a current sound being weaved into R&B, through the likes of and Adding to this copiousness is who leans more towards the Blues side of the genre.
+Other upcoming R&B artists include Daniel Caesar, Ella Mai and Raveena ooze neo-soul vibes.
+Contemporary jazz is also a current sound being weaved into R&B, through the likes of Oscar Jerome and Tiana Major 9.
+Adding to this copiousness is Joy Crookes who leans more towards the Blues side of the genre.

 And it doesn’t stop there!
-African influences are being brought into the genre, through artists and songs like Cleo Sol’s.
+African influences are being brought into the genre, through artists and songs like Cleo Sol’s One.
 This is truly an ethereal feel drawn from the earlier eras of the genre, yet expressed through a different innovative lens.

 Many of the artists participating in this interpretation of R&B are forming a strong following, often independent of mainstream attention.
 The streams they receive speak volumes and reveal that the genre is indeed still thriving.
 Nao is an example of this.
 She has built a steady following over the years and is increasingly being given more media attention having performed at major festivals, including Glastonbury.